jasielmacedo/steam-microtransaction-api/README.md

 Steam doesn't recommend you to call the Steam Partner api directly from your game.
 You have to create your own API to act like a bridge between your game and the steam.

-Again, that's is the purpose of this API repo.
+Again, that's the purpose of this API repo.

 ## How to start the API?